-Anyways, if you’re seriously considering moving to Arizona, take a moment and read through this article where we will be covering everything from the weather to a bustling economy that’s growing hand over fist.
-(Oh, and by way of introduction, we’re Bellhops— we’re Phoenix movers, Tucson movers, Glendale movers, Scottsdale movers, Suprise movers and movers around the country).
+If you’re seriously considering moving to Arizona, take a moment and read through this article where we will be covering everything from the weather to a bustling economy that’s growing hand over fist.
+(Oh, and by way of introduction, we’re Bellhop — we’re Phoenix movers, Tucson movers, Glendale movers, Scottsdale movers, Suprise movers and movers around the country).

 A little while back, U.S. News analyzed 125 metro areas in the United States in hopes to determine the best places to live based on quality of life and the job market.
 Phoenix, Arizona actually ranked number 17 for the best places to retire and ranked number 19 for the best places to live.
 (For more information on moving to Phoenix, check out our city guide here.)